 Each session is conducted remotely by two experienced mediators, one working in the field of law and one in the psychosocial field.
 It focuses in particular on:

 - the consequences of the break-up on members of the family: psychological shock caused by separation, needs and reactions of children, communications with the other parent, etc. (90 minutes);

 - the family mediation process and legal information (30 minutes).

-To attend a session, you must register with the Ministère de la Justice.
 Former spouses will not be registered for the same session, unless they request it.
-Each spouse can attend the session accompanied by a person of his or her choice.
+Each spouse can attend the remote session accompanied by a person of his or her choice.
 This person must also be registered in order to attend the session.

 Compulsory attendance at a parenting and mediation information session